-Today’s recipe came after seeing a recipe from Prudy at Prudence Pennywise.
+Today’s recipe for sweet pork quesadillas came about after seeing a recipe from Prudy at Prudence Pennywise.
 She had made some Sweet and Spicy Chicken Quesadillas using her leftover Sweet and Spicy Chicken.
 I had some leftovers from making my Cafe Rio Sweet Pork recipe and decided to do the same thing.

 You can find the recipe for the Cafe Rio Sweet Pork here.
 I have to tell you I like the sweet pork even more one it has been frozen.
 It isn’t quite as runny or messy.
 So make some sweet pork, put the leftovers in the freezer, then in a few weeks, make this quesadillas.
 For something so simple, these were fabulous.
 I wish I had more leftover sweet pork.
 I am still thing about how delicious these were today and I made them Tuesday night.